SPantoja-Proj/macmini-homelab-tripleboot/README.md

   -Partition 2: Storage → Format NTFS or exFAT

+`Note`

+For me what it work when installing linux on the external Hard drive so it reconasizes it to make the hard drive unallocated

+Windows: Make an External Drive Unallocated

+`Warning`

+This erases all data on the external drive.
+Double‑check you selected the correct disk.

+Steps (Disk Management)

+1.Connect the external drive to your PC.

+2.Press Win + X → choose Disk Management.

+3.In the bottom panel, find your external drive (look for the correct size).

+4.Right‑click each partition on that drive → choose Delete Volume.

+   -Repeat until the entire drive shows black bar labeled Unallocated.

+5.That’s it — the drive is now unallocated.

+macOS: Make an External Drive Unallocated macOS doesn’t show “unallocated” the same way Windows does, but you can erase the drive so it has no partitions except free space.

+`Warning`

+This also erases all data.

+Steps (Disk Utility)

+1.Connect the external drive.

+2.Open Disk Utility (Applications → Utilities).

+3.In the top-left, click View → Show All Devices.

+4.Select the physical drive (not the volume under it).

+5.Click Erase.

+6.Choose:

+  -Format: Free Space (if available) or a placeholder format like ExFAT

+  -Scheme: GUID Partition Map

+7.Click Erase.

 ## Ubuntu Boot USB Preparation (Using balenaEtcher)

 This section explains how to create a bootable Ubuntu USB installer using balenaEtcher, a simple and cross‑platform flashing tool.
 The resulting USB can be used to install or repair Ubuntu on compatible hardware.